 However, if some of the thoughts in the manomaya kosha are like bubbles in the ocean, others are like tides and have a stronger hold.
 The deeper levels of the manomaya kosha contain the powerful mental structures formed by the beliefs, opinions, and assumptions that you’ve absorbed from your family and culture as well as from your accumulated mental patterns.
 Called samskaras in Sanskrit, these deep thought grooves in the mental body cause your perceptions of yourself and your life to run in certain fixed patterns.
 When you examine the contents of the manomaya kosha closely, you can often see these patterns, which take the form of repetitive thoughts like “This isn’t how things should be” or “I’m not good enough.”
 Samskaras not only color your experience but also help shape it, which is why one of the most effective practices is to notice and question the “stories” that, without conscious prompting, run through your mind over and over again.

-Try this basic self-inquiry, adapted from an exercise developed by the spiritual teacher Byron Katie.
+How to tap into this kosha: Try this basic self-inquiry, adapted from an exercise developed by the spiritual teacher Byron Katie.
 Look at a situation in your life that is charged in some way.
 Write down your thoughts about it.
 Then, one by one, consider each thought and ask yourself, “What would I be without this thought?”
 Notice how your breathing, your energy, and your mental experience shift.

 Consciously replace the thought with one that feels empowering and real—such as “I am free to choose my attitudes” or “There is another way to see this.”
 Notice whether this new thought brings greater spaciousness to your mind.